Unuseptiy/soc_network/README.md

 Bonus section:
 1) adding additional data by user email via clearbit - DONE;
 2) add email verification via hunter.io - DONE;
-3) add caching for likes and dislikes – work in progress.
+3) add caching for likes and dislikes – DONE.

 ## How to use
 clone the repo